Meta tags are those HTML tags that appear in the

 <head> section of HTML documents, and they act as behind-the-scenes settings that can be interpreted by the web browser to help render the website correctly, or by search engines to help them process certain information that aids your ranking (SEO).

-Let's take a look at all of the meta tags that are relevant in 2017, as you'd be quite surprised at how many of them have been deprecated.
+Let's take a look at all of the important meta tags that are relevant in 2021, as you'd be quite surprised at how many of them have been deprecated.
 If there's a meta tag you don't see here, it's highly likely that you don't need it, or don't need it anymore.

-Required Meta Tags (or Basic Meta Tags)
+Crucial Meta Tags for 2021 (or Basic Meta Tags)

 Meta charset specifies the character encoding of the website.